-Best Halloween Books To Read!
+Best Books To Read During Halloween

 Finding the right read might be quite the task with so many books out there on the market.
 Don’t worry though, I got your back!
 I have compiled a list of 15 books to read this Halloween that is sure to put goosebumps on your hand and also keep you up at night!
 So, sit back (or turn up the lights) and read the scariest books of all time.

-1. “We Have Always Lived in the Castle” by Shirley Jackson
+1. We Have Always Lived in the Castle by Shirley Jackson

-I’m quite certain that it wouldn’t be a literary Halloween without a book from Shirley Jackson.
+I’m quite certain that it wouldn’t be a literary Halloween without a book by Shirley Jackson.
 And, when in doubt, I always opt for We Have Always Lived in the Castle.
 “We have always lived in the castle,” begins with the tale of two mysterious sisters, Merricat and Constance.
 The chilling tale begins with Merricat saying, “I am convinced there are men who enter some houses as you might carry off a leaf or a bit of loose change.”
 Her older sister, Constance, killed her family, and now the two sisters live independently–except for Uncle Julian, who sometimes visits.

 Jackson’s depiction of the Blackwood family, particularly the horror which they live with, is fascinating because it presents something of a sociopath of someone who does not realize how their actions affect those around them.
 There’s no question that Shirley Jackson’s debut novel is considered a modern classic of horror fiction.
 However, I think it is also an excellent example of the gothic genre, not just for the last few pages.
 You can get the book here! 📖

-2. “The Unbecoming of Mara Dyer” by Michelle Hodkin
+2. The Unbecoming of Mara Dyer by Michelle Hodkin

 Her visions are all too real—visions that tell the future, and they say that something terrible is coming for her, someone or something that she should stay away from at all.
 In an effort to start a new life, Mara flees from her home in Florida to Ohio with her mother and brother.
 Her demons have followed her, and soon after she lands there, she finds herself being pursued by a mysterious boy named Noah Shaw, and he’s just as dark and twisted as Mara’s future-self promises.
 You can get the book here! 📖

-3. “Little” by Edward Carey
+3. Little by Edward Carey

 She’s on the run when she meets many people during her journey through Paris, including two philanthropists, Madame Tussaud and Philippe Curtius, Marie’s escape from prison before escaping to London, where she turns into one of the most famous wax figures there.
 I found this book fascinating to read.
 It was an amusing, often satirical take on the tale of Josephine Trossen, who was taken in by royal benefactors, imprisoned after the revolution, almost killed, and then rose again to become the creator of the most famous wax museum in the world.
 You can get the book here! 📖

-4. “Daughter of the Burning City” by Amanda Foody
+4. Daughter of the Burning City by Amanda Foody

 If you’re looking for a creepy read for this Halloween, this review of Daughter of the Burning City is for you.
 Our lives are filled with stories.
 They can be big or small.
 They can come to us, or we need to seek them out, but one thing is for certain: they are all special.
 They need to be celebrated.
 And that’s exactly what Amanda Foody does in her book, Daughter of the Burning City, where she beautifully blurs boundaries between fantastical worlds and harsh reality.
 Her words carry you on a journey of magnificent imagination, sizzling romance, and even the darker themes that lurk just below the surface of our seemingly innocent reality.
 You can get the book here! 📖